It’s not just coral. Extreme heat is weakening entire marine ecosystems in Florida.

 Jerry Lorenz, the state director of research for Audubon Florida who has decades of experience in Florida Bay, likens the risks facing the estuary to playing Jenga.

 “You can pull this piece, you can pull out that piece,” he said.
 “And you can pull out a lot more pieces.
-But eventually you’re gonna pull out one last piece that’s going to topple the whole thing.
+But eventually, you’re going to pull out one last piece that’s going to topple the whole thing.
 And that’s exactly the kind of thing we’re seeing here.”

-A vibrant and productive Florida Bay does more than allow wildlife to thrive.
-It boosts commerce.
+A vibrant and productive Florida Bay does more than allow wildlife to thrive — it boosts commerce, too.
 Beyond offering ample opportunities for sport and recreational activities, the estuary supplies a bounty of seafood.

 “Everything in our economy is somehow intertwined with our environment,” Cox said.
 “We’re talking about expansive reliance on healthy marine ecosystems in the state of Florida.”